Intro to Webflow’s APIs

 If you’re building an internal integration, you may want to create a site API token to get started quickly.
 However, if you’re building an integration that will be used by others, you should use a Webflow App to authenticate with OAuth.

 Here, we’ll cover how to generate an API token to use in place of a password with the API.
 Similar to a password, an API token (sometimes called an “API key” or “access token”) identifies the site or application making a request to an API.
+API tokens also have permissions (sometimes called “scopes”) which define and control the actions a token can perform.

 To create an API token: